 During 2014, the Board developed a skills matrix and undertook a formal assessment via the Nomination Committee.
-This was reviewed in 2015 to include the new Board member and to ensure there continued to be no gaps in the collective skills of the Board.
+This was reviewed in 2016 to ensure there continued to be no gaps in the collective skills of the Board.
 This review confirmed that all key skills considered to be most relevant to the business were currently well represented across the Board.
 The range of skills includes, amongst other more general business and corporate related matters, the following key areas:

 - uranium industry knowledge;

 - mining and exploration;

 - strategic planning;

 - mergers and acquisitions;

 - legal;

 - accounting/auditing and corporate finance;

-- risk management:
+- risk management;

 - environmental; and

 - health and safety.